yuechen-li-dev/primer/rust-primer.md

       - Keep error types boring unless complexity is justified.
       - Do not hide failure in logs, globals, or side channels.
       - Do not build elaborate error hierarchies for small local modules.
+      - Do not use unwrap or expect as routine control flow.
     guidance:
       - Rust already has a good error story.
       - Use it plainly instead of inventing a more theatrical one.
+      - Panic should be rare and intentional.

+  panic_and_unwrap_discipline:
+    headline:
+      Panics are escalation points, not ordinary flow control.
+    rules:
+      - Do not use unwrap or expect in ordinary runtime paths without a strong invariant reason.
+      - Prefer returning Result or Option instead of panicking on recoverable conditions.
+      - If a panic is used, the invariant should be obvious and local.
+      - Do not use expect to silence design uncertainty.
+    guidance:
+      - unwrap often acts like emotional support for incomplete reasoning.
+      - If failure is plausible, model it in the type instead of panicking.

   mutation_and_state:
     headline: